 Symptoms Of Ganglion Cysts

 Most Ganglions form a prominent lump on the wrist.
 However, smaller ones remain hidden under the skin.
-Though no other symptoms can be noticed, sometimes, if the cyst puts pressure on the nerves that pass through that joint, it can cause some discomfort with regard to pain, tingling and muscle weakness.4
+Though no other symptoms can be noticed, sometimes, if the cyst puts pressure on the nerves that pass through that joint, it can cause some discomfort with regard to

 Should You Be Worried?